Quinoa Cakes

 Some grains can be relatively flavorless granules of starch, but quinoa has a really nice nuttiness and flavor to it, and has a wonderful fluff in its texture.

-And it can also be mega crispy if you toast it or fry it in some olive oil.
+And, it can also be mega crispy if you toast it or fry it in some olive oil.
 A local chocolate shop a couple blocks from my apartment has an award-winning quinoa chocolate bar, where the toasted quinoa gives it a Crunch-bar-like texture comparable to crispy rice!

 These crispy parmesan quinoa cakes give you the best of both worlds in quinoa — that crispy, crunchy golden brown top, and a fluffy quinoa exterior.
+This is one of my favorite recipes!

 Though this rendition has a parmesan herb theme, a Greek-style quinoa cake with feta, olives, and tomatoes is a close second.

-How to Make Quinoa Cakes:
+How to Cook Quinoa

 While the quinoa cools, we’re going to prep a few mix-in ingredients.